moonlighterx/newbie/02-computer-basics101.md

 Be aware of what you are downloading to your computer as well, if you browse the Internet often and are prompted to download files or folders that you've never heard about -- be extremely careful, it could be a virus.
 Some websites may even prompt you that you need to install software to view the website, or that your computer is running slow and you need to install software to fix it.
 Don't do this ever, and only download software from places you trust like the Apple App Store, Windows Store or have researched and verified as legit software through search engine results.
 Websites don't need extra software in this day and age to be viewable as we will learn.

-TL:DR, All you need to know is how to find a particular app in those folders and open it.
+**TL:DR**, All you need to know is how to find a particular app in those folders and open it.
 For example if I said, find Google Chrome, the goal would be that you could locate it easily, open it and not break anything else in the process.

 ### ProTip

 Over the years, Microsoft, Apple, Linux have made it easier to find your Applications/Programs folders.
 You most likely know you can use the Start Bar on Windows to find any Program quickly, but with Windows 10 you can just type into the Search Bar whatever program you are looking for.
 With MacOS you can use Spotlight to help you find a program fast.
 Linux also has similar features which you can add in through a package manager, so if you are missing it, search online for directions on how to enable the features.

 As long as you can find your files, folders and applications fast -- you are in good shape for the rest of this course.
 Be sure you are extremely comfortable with the basics of files and folders.
-In the next chapter we will learn about programming file types especially the `.html`, `.css` and `.js` file types you will use to code webpages.
+In the next few chapters, we will learn about programming file types especially the `.html`, `.css` and `.js` file types you will use to code webpages.
 Stay tuned!

 ## One More Thing